-Assigned fund balance as of December 31, 2022 is as follows:
+Assigned fund balance as of December 31, 2023 is as follows:

-Equipment Fund Election Fund \$ 436,301 1 TOTAL \$ 436,302
+Equipment Fund Election Fund \$ 391,968 1 TOTAL \$ 391.969

-8) LEASE
+8) LEASES

 The Library leases branch space and various pieces of office equipment.
 The Library has a lease with Genesee Valley Partners, LP for a branch located within the Genesee Valley Center, Flint, MI.
-The lease expired December 2022 but has been extended on a month-to-month basis.
-The Library has a lease with Xerox Corporation for 17 copiers for 60 months through April 2024 with minimum monthly lease payments of \$131 for each copier.
-The Library has additional Xerox Corporation leases for 3 copiers with minimum monthly lease payments ranging from \$32 to \$229 for each copier expiring at various times.
+Rent is \$4,858 per month.
+The branch space lease expires on December 31, 2027.
+The lease includes termination options upon sixty days written notice to the non-terminating party without significant penalty.
+Therefore, the lease is not considered as legally enforceable and is outside the scope of ASC 842, Leases.
+The Library has a lease with Xerox Corporation for 16 copiers for 60 months through April 2024 with minimum monthly lease payments of \$131 for each copier.
+The Library has additional Xerox Corporation leases for other copiers with minimum monthly lease payments ranging from \$32 to \$229 for each copier expiring at various times.
+The copier leases are insignificant to the financial statements, therefore, ASC 842, Leases was not implemented.